By clicking “Check Writers’ Offers”, you agree to our terms of service and privacy policy. We’ll occasionally send you promo and account related email

 Words: 1031|Pages: 2|6 min read

-Bob Marley, born Nesta Robert Marley, was born to Norval Sinclair and Cedella Booker-Marley in Nine Mile, Saint Ann Parish Jamaica.
+Bob Marley, born Nesta Robert Marley, was born to Norval Sinclair and Cedella Booker-Marley in Nine Mile, Saint Ann Parish, Jamaica.
 His father was of British descent and was an officer in the Royal Marines as well as a plantation overseer.
 His family applied constant pressure, and although he provided financial support for them, Norval seldom saw his wife and son.
 Marley was ten years old when Norval died of a heart attack in 1955 at age seventy.
-Cedella, who is often referred to as Ciddy, was nineteen when she gave birth to Bob with her husband Norval.
+Cedella, often referred to as Ciddy, was nineteen when she gave birth to Bob with her husband Norval.
 Norval Marley married her to ensure that Bob was not seen as a bastard, but she was essentially left on her own with Bob's birth.
-However, she had the support of her extended family including Bob’s Grandfather Omeriah.
+However, she had the support of her extended family, including Bob’s grandfather, Omeriah.

 Browse our vast selection of original essay samples, each expertly formatted and styled